-2020 was an unprecedented year, and the impacts of the pandemic have been felt far beyond public health.
+2020 was an unprecedented year, and the impacts of the pandemic have been felt far beyond public health, even in the home furnishings industry.
 The economy was impacted unevenly by this global event, with some markets benefitting while others were ravished.
 Residential real estate saw a huge boom, with more than 800,000 new homes sold in 2020, along with more than 5.5 million existing homes.
-This was not only a boost for those who sell homes, but also for those who sell home furnishings to fill up those homes.
+This impact was a boost for those who sell houses and home furnishings to fill up those homes.

 A Continuing Shift

 As the pandemic begins to wane in the United States, the newfound strength of the home furnishings market shows no signs of slowing down.
 Significant players like At Home, HomeGoods, and Floor & Décor continue to show traffic at significantly higher levels than during the same months of 2019.
 Given the trends that the pandemic has put in motion, such as the work-from-home revolution, it seems unlikely that the demand for home furnishings will recede anytime soon.